RelationalAI SDK for Julia

 The show_result

 function prints API responses.
-See previous examples.
+See the previous examples.

 and load_json

-These are not strictly necessary, since the load utilities in Rel itself can be used
+These are not strictly necessary, since the Rel load utilities can also be used for this task.

-The Julia function load_csv
+The load_csv

-and inserts the result into the base relation named by the relation
+function loads CSV data and inserts the result into the base relation named by the relation

 argument.